 Users proposals are scored in the following categories: (i) scientific impact; (ii) scientific feasibility; (iii) technical feasibility; (iv) NCCAT resources requested; (v) geographical demographics.
 The URC will score these aspects on a scale of 1-5 and also have the option to provide additional comments.

 A request for access proposal will expire in three (3) cycles or when the requested amount of time recommended by peer review has been used, whichever comes first.
 General user projects or applications will expire in two (2) years.
-After that point users will have to submit a new project to submit additional request for access applications/proposals against.
+After that point users will have to submit a new project to submit an additional request for access applications/proposals against.

-The content of proposal will be kept confidential by the reviewer or relevant committees.
+The content of the proposal will be kept confidential by the reviewer or relevant committees.
 A user may specify individuals that pose a potential conflict and exclude them from the external review committee.

 Categories for review

 The user review committee (URC) will score with respect to five (5) different categories.

 (ii) scientific feasibility: Fit as a cryoEM project versus another structural biology/biophysical approach given that standard cryoEM techniques have not yielded results.

 (iii) technical feasibility: Describe the previous cryoEM results (2D, 3D & reconstructions) and clarify the reason high resolution reconstructions were not obtained.

 (iv) NCCAT resources requested: Justify the use of Chameleon and highlight specifically how would Chameleon addresses the issues with the sample.